PB Cycle 5

 Proposal Development

-From August-November, 50+ Budget Delegates will work in five committees to research, assess, and prioritize all of the submitted ideas and ultimately develop the following 20 final proposals for the December 2018 PB ballot.
+From August-November, 50+ Budget Delegates worked in five committees to research, assess, and prioritize all of the submitted ideas and ultimately develop the following 20 final proposals for the December 2018 PB ballot.
 Read the 2018 Budget Delegate Guide to find out more about the proposal development process.

 1. Technology for the Community Learning Center ($20,000)